 When your students need a quick break, here are some fun and energizing activities to try:

 For a musical brain break with dancing, try this Youtube Video of the Crazy Santa Dance, or try Just Dance Kids | [Just Dance 3] Santa Clones Crazy Christmas.
-If you want a song only, start with Up on the Housetop from Little Fox.
+If you want to start with a song, try Up on the Housetop from Little Fox.

 Tip #7: Remember to Have Fun!